-'All school and college staff should be prepared to identify children who may benefit from early help' Keeping children safe in education, September 2021 (para 8).
-This relates to work with other universal agencies and following DSCP procedures and guidance (see https://www.durham-scp.org.uk/).
-Our school is aware that 'no single practitionerl can have a full picture of a child's needs and circumstances'.
+'All staff should be prepared to identify children who may benefit from early help' KCSIE 2022 (para 8).
+This relates to work with other universal agencies and following DSCP procedures and guidance (see Single Assessment Procedures (durhamscp.org.uk)).

+Our school is aware that 'no single practitioner can have a full picture of a child's needs and circumstances'.
 Also, that 'if children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action'.
-KCSIE 2021 (para 3).
+KCSIE 2022 (para 3).